 Home Energy Efficiency Secret#4: Mechanize Air Exchange

 Building codes don’t always ensure minimum levels of technical quality in a home, and ventilation is a case in point.
 Politics and lobbying have prevented effective ventilation systems from always being a required part of new homes, but that doesn’t mean they’re not necessary.
-Installing a heat recovery ventilator (HRV) or energy recovery ventilator (ERV) is not mandatory everywhere in Canada for new homes, but it should be.
+Installing a heat recovery ventilator (HRV) or energy recovery ventilator (ERV) is not mandatory everywhere for new homes, but it should be.
 This is especially true if you’re building for optimal efficiency.
 There’s simply no way you’ll get enough fresh air in your home naturally if your place is also tight enough to be super efficient.
 Opening windows in winter to get the fresh air you need defeats the whole purpose of energy efficient construction right off the bat.

 An HRV brings fresh air indoors during times of the year when the windows are closed, and it also exhausts stale indoor air outside while capturing most of the energy invested in that outgoing air.
 This is not only healthier for you, but it’s also better for the integrity of your home.
-An HRV is the only way to effectively lower indoor humidity levels during cold winters, and this also reduces the chance of condensation and mold developing during cold weather.
+An HRV is the only way to effectively lower indoor humidity levels during cold winters, and this also reduces the chance of window condensation and mold developing during cold weather.

 Bottom line: Always include heat recovery ventilation systems in any new home or major renovation/addition.
 Building codes don’t yet offer consistent leadership here, so you need to act on your own.

 Energy costs aren’t going to get significantly lower and many people are suffering today because of poor construction choices that were made when their homes were built.
 Understand the options you’ve got for boosting energy efficiency and energy bills won’t be something you fear in the future.